wstrinz/sadi-rb/README.md

 # sadi-rb

+### Installation
+`gem install sadi-rb`

+or clone the repository and run `rake install` for the latest version

+### Description

 Write [SADI] Services in Ruby, then host them as a Sinatra server

-Currently only supports synchronous services, and only a copy of the [demo service] has been implemented
+Currently only supports [synchronous] service have been implemented.

-To try it, run the specs, or run
+### Usage

+To test the server, use the gem's executable `sadi-rb`.
+This will start the server on [http://localhost:4567](http://localhost:4567), and load the [demo service].

+The server can also be run as part of a script using

 ```ruby
 require 'sadi-rb'